Free Clipart and Pictures

 United States.
 It also lowers the draft age to 18 and extends it to age 37.

 baseball pitcher Fernando Valenzuela wins the

-National League Cy Young Award and Rookie of the Year.
+National League Cy Young Award and the Rookie of the Year.
 He is the first

 player to win both in the same year.